 The feasibility study conducted on behalf of the Decorah community by Decorah Power and the independent consulting firm NewGen Strategies and Solutions shows that our community could save $5 million each year by owning the electrical distribution system in Decorah.

-By establishing a municipal electric utility, Decorah could not only save money, but we would be energy independent as we look to a future that holds much opportunity for clean energy, microgrids, and small-scale generation.
+By establishing a municipal electric utility, Decorah could not only save money, but could move toward energy independence as we look to a future that holds much opportunity for clean energy, microgrids, and small-scale generation.
 It’s a new energy world out there!

 Assuming we have a vote in favor of municipalization, the remaining steps for the City are:

 An investor-owned utility is a utility that is owned by its shareholders with a primary focus on earning a profit to return to the shareholders.
 In Iowa, we have two investor-owned, rate-regulated electric utilities, Alliant and MidAmerican, which return profits to their shareholders.
-For example, in 2016, Alliant Energy earned “$371.5 million, or $1.64 a share, on $3.32 billion in revenue.”
-(Source: Wisconsin State Journal)
+For example, Alliant Energy just reported a 50% increase in profits for the fourth quarter of 2017 and a 130% return to shareholders over the past five years.

 The IUB consists of three members appointed by the Governor of Iowa.
 The mission of the Iowa Utilities Board is to regulate “utilities to ensure that reasonably priced, reliable, environmentally responsible, and safe utility services are available to all Iowans.”
 In other words, the IUB is charged with ensuring that all electric, natural gas, water, and telecommunication providers in Iowa adhere to reliability, safety, and environmental standards—and charge reasonable rates.

 Iowa has 136 municipal electric utilities, so a lot of cities already have public power and have had it for a long time.
-Another reason is that cities who have investor-owned utilities are often locked into franchise agreements that limit the ability to apply for for municipalization.
+But those cities that have investor-owned utilities are often locked into franchise agreements that limit the ability to apply for municipalization.

 It’s important to note that municipal electric utilities are created around the country.
 Between 1973 and 2017, 88 new public power utilities began operating.
 Forty-five of these new systems formed in service areas of investor-owned utilities.
-Boulder, Colorado is currently in the process of forming a locally owned utility.
+One example is City of Winter Park, Florida.
+After ten years, the utility reports lower-than-average rates, improved reliability, and superior storm response.
+The community has also decided to spend $3.5–$4 million per year to bury overhead lines, which is contributing to improved reliability.

 In 2008, five small communities (Everly, Kalona, Rolfe, Terril, and Wellman) collaborated on a feasibility study and applied simultaneously.
-The IUB ruled against the five communities, but in doing so clarified aspects such as infrastructure valuation methodology, emphasized the importance of clean energy and other community motivations, and in general provided a roadmap for communities to be better prepared for such applications in the future.
-The NewGen team studied this ruling and followed the IUB guidelines as closely as possible in conducting the feasibility study and economic analysis.
+The IUB ruled against the five communities, but in doing so clarified what communities would need to address to be better prepared for such applications in the future.
+These aspects included: infrastructure valuation methodology; emphasis on the importance of clean energy; and clarity of community motivations and benefit.
+The NewGen team studied this ruling and followed the IUB guidelines as closely as possible in conducting Decorah’s feasibility study and economic analysis.

 Further, one of our attorneys, Sheila Tipton of BrownWinick, a law firm in Des Moines, was involved with the 2008 case (on the winning side).
-Tipton also served as a Member of the Iowa Utilities Board from August, 2013 to April, 2015 and has been involved in the process from the start to ensure we are positioned to succeed.
+Tipton also served as a Member of the Iowa Utilities Board from August, 2013 to April, 2015 and has been involved in Decorah’s process from the start to ensure we are positioned to succeed.
+We recommend that if a referendum vote is positive, the City of Decorah engage Ms. Tipton as lead counsel on the IUB application process (and continue to work with NewGen on technical consulting).

-The feasibility used the assumption to hire contractors because it is the most expensive option.
+Decorah’s feasibility study used the assumption that contractors would conduct operations because that model is the most expensive option.
 NewGen wanted to ensure that even with the most expensive option the plan is feasible (and it is!).
-It will be up to the local electric utility board to decide how the utility is staffed when it begins operations, but it is likely the utility will need to rely on contractors in the short term while it builds internal capacity.
-Regardless, the utility will be staffed to provide the highest level of reliability.
+It will be up to the local electric utility board to decide how the utility is staffed when it begins operations, but the utility will certainly operate in the manner providing the highest level of reliability.
+If a neighboring utility is contracted to manage grid services for a period of time, they would need to add staff, and it is likely they would add local staff.
+Conversely, it is also true that while Alliant has a local operations center, the majority of their employees do not actually live in Decorah, but commute.
+Either way, qualified local personnel will manage the local grid.

 When needed, mutual aid can take place under the same terms through regional and national agreements.
 A Decorah municipal utility could expect support from municipal utilities in Minnesota and Wisconsin.
 Sometimes, damage can be so widespread, such as in ice storms that crews might need to come from some distance.
 A few years ago, customers throughout western Iowa lost power because of an ice storm.
 Many municipal utilities have most of their distribution systems underground, but even they could not provide all the help needed in the area.
 In that case, utility crews from as far away as Muscatine were working in northwest Iowa.
 More recently, when hurricane Irma hit Florida last September, line workers from Alta, Ames, Denison, Lake Park, Muscatine, Sioux Center, and Spencer were mobilized to assist with the restoration.

-This explanation of mutual aid was provided by Bob Haug, retired executive director of the Iowa Association of Municipal Utilities.
-Mr. Haug has over 30 years of experience in the operation of municipal utilities.
+Much of this explanation of mutual aid was provided by Bob Haug, retired executive director of the Iowa Association of Municipal Utilities.
+Mr. Haug has more than 30 years of experience in the operation of municipal utilities.

 Yes.
-The city can withdraw from the process at any time if it determines a municipal electric utility is no longer feasible.
-For example, if the Iowa Utilities Board sets a significantly higher purchase price than NewGen feasibility study assumes, the city could reevaluate if it wants to continue with municipalization.
+The City can withdraw from the process at any time if it determines a municipal electric utility is no longer feasible.
+For example, if the Iowa Utilities Board (IUB) sets a significantly higher purchase price than NewGen feasibility study assumes, the City could reevaluate if it wants to continue with municipalization.
+Or, if the decision of the IUB is in Decorah’s favor, but Alliant appeals to the courts, the City could withdraw from the process (or conversely, if the IUB decision favors Alliant, the City could decide whether or not to appeal to the courts).

 Iowa has 136 municipal electric utilities.
 Minnesota has 125.
 The Midwest in general is a hub of municipalization.
 We are not charting an unknown path.
 There are lots of knowledgeable people around, and we are confident we will be able to hire an experienced executive director and other talented staff to run our locally owned electric utility.
 These will be great jobs in a great community!